MicahParks/go-rsi/README.md

 ```

 ## Step 3
-Use the remaining data per period to calculate the RSI value at that period.
+Use the remaining data per period to calculate the RSI result at that period.
 ```go
 // Use the remaining data to generate the RSI for each period. for i := periods; i < len(avgGains); i++ {